morningtundra/vrfmblog/pages/Marketing.md

 Marketing is a poorly defined term, but will be used here to mean targeting and engaging customers.
 [Advertising](Advertising.md) and [Selling](Selling.md) are therefore sub-domains.

-## Website
+## Websites
 Authors debate whether a website is necessary or useful.
 The short answer is yes.
 There are two facets of the book that need a strong internet presence.
 1) An Author Profile and 2) A Book Landing Page.

 The Author Profile can be hosted on [Amazon Author Central](https://authorcentral.amazon.com/), which will also provide a friendly URL e.g. [amazon.com/author/colinwhite](amazon.com/author/colinwhite).
-This will provide search engine discovery and some back linking (link juice) to your book landing page.
+This will provide search engine discovery and some back linking ([link juice](https://www.woorank.com/en/edu/seo-guides/link-juice)) to your book landing page.

-The purpose of the Landing Page is to Sell the book.
+The purpose of the Landing Page is to Sell your book.
 Specifically to accept orders and process payments.
-This direct sales channel (direct from the author to the reader) is in addition to retail channels.
+This direct sales channel (direct from author to reader) is in addition to retail channels.
 While you are competing with retailers, be careful not to under cut them or you may trigger their algorithms into a price war.

+This kind of website is the only way to enable direct communication and interaction with your readers and customers.
+In Social Media and Advertising parlance this would constitute 'engagement'.
+Use the website to collect customer and prospect contact details to facilitate sustained ongoing engagement.
+These contact details are typically exchanged for some sort of free incentive offer such as a Lead Magnet.

 The cheapest way to achieve a book landing page is with GitHub Pages and Paypal.
+While not trivial to setup, it can be achieved on zero budget.
+This website is such an example, and serves as my backup website.

 For more sophisticated platforms consider Clickfunnels or Kartra.
+My primary website [www.thatwatchbook.com](https://thatwatchbook.com) is hosted on Kartra.

 Also be sure to take advantage of eShops and Sales Pages offered by POD companies.
 See [Aer.io](https://www.aer.io/) by IngramSpark.

+**TLDR;** you can't have too many sales channels.
+Customers and search engines should never have trouble finding a place to buy your book.

 ## Lead Magnets
 This is simply a free sample of your book, typically a chapter.
 It is given away in exchange for a potential customers email address.
 In sales parlance, this potential customer is a *lead*.